 Dermatitis is a blanket term meaning any "inflammation of the skin" (e.g. rashes, etc.).
 There are several different types of dermatitis.
 The different kinds usually have in common an allergic reaction to specific allergens.
-The term could be used to refer to eczema, which is sometimes referred to as dermatitis eczema or eczematous dermatitis.
+The term may possibly be used to refer to eczema, which is may also be called dermatitis eczema or eczematous dermatitis.
 A diagnosis of eczema often implies childhood or atopic dermatitis, but without proper context, it means nothing more than a "rash".

 Contact dermatitis is skin inflammation resulting from contact with an allergen.
-Rashes from contact dermatitis are typically decently large in size, and in some cases could remain for weeks, although several days could be sufficient time for them to heal.
-Contact dermatitis could be acute, but it is also possible for chronic contact dermatitis to develop in an individual.
+Rashes from contact dermatitis are typically decently large in size, and in some cases may possibly remain for weeks, although several days may possibly be sufficient time for them to heal.
+Contact dermatitis may possibly be acute, but it is also possible for chronic contact dermatitis to develop in an individual.

-Babies, infants, and the elderly could be severely affected by contact dermatitis.
+Babies, infants, and the elderly may possibly be severely affected by contact dermatitis.
 Diaper dermatitis is a common form of irritant contact dermatitis in infants.
 In the elderly, topical medications are a common cause of allergic contact dermatitis.

-Contact dermatitis could be classified as any of the following types:
+Contact dermatitis may possibly be classified as any of the following types: